fm-genshin-cafe/staff-info/Server Events/September 2023 Server Update.md

   - ✅People like roleplaying, fulfilling user demand
   - ❌A weird system in general that’s not really necessary
 - A channel where people can share works of writing, like poems, songs, and stories - similar to how people can post artworks
-- Teapots
-- A giveaway + donation (aka real money) sponsor system
+- A giveaway + donation (aka real money) sponsor system / Server Subscription
-- Anime chat
 - Region friend ping similar to co-op
-- Media channel not just for #irl-pictures or #artworks
+- Media/memes/writing/poem channel not just for #irl-pictures or #artworks

 ## Level Rewards
 * Level 1: -
 * Level 3: Qualification to access team features and challenges
 * Level 5: Qualification for staff application
-* Level 10: Access to view and send messages in #irl-pictures to
+* Level 10: Access to send GIFs, links and images in #chill-chat to prevent raiders [WORK IN PROGRESS]
 * Level 20: Access to view and send messages in #karuta/sofi to prevent lurkers
 * Level 35: -
 * Level 40: Customized Genshin-themed graphic design (profile picture/banner) [KAI]